-Irrigation based on knowledge and the use of advanced methods and equipment, is necessary to narrow the gap between the increasing global water shortage—intensified by global climate change— and the need to produce enough high-quality food for a growing world population.
-As a multidisciplinary topic, irrigation involves different processes in the soil–plant–atmosphere continuum (SPAC) aimed at providing plants with sufficient water to maintain high productivity under local ambient conditions (atmospheric water demand, soil type, etc.), while keeping the root zone aerated.
+Irrigation based on knowledge and the use of advanced methods and equipment, is necessary to narrow the gap between the increasing global water shortage - intensified by global climate change - and the need to produce enough high-quality food for a growing world population.
+As a multidisciplinary topic, irrigation involves different processes in the soil-plant-atmosphere continuum (SPAC) aimed at providing plants with sufficient water to maintain high productivity under local ambient conditions (atmospheric water demand, soil type, etc.), while keeping the root zone aerated.
 Properly managed irrigation should preclude the accumulation of salt and other agrochemicals in the root zone by controlling their leaching.
-Irrigation efficiency can be enhanced by the use of advanced irrigation technology, e.g., state-of-the-art irrigation equipment, soil, plant and atmospheric sensors, field-scale remote sensing, etc., and models that translate the measured data for decision-making.
+Irrigation efficiency can be enhanced using advanced irrigation technology, e.g. state-of-the-art irrigation equipment, soil, plant and atmospheric sensors, field-scale remote sensing, etc., and models that translate the measured data for decision-making.

 Interactions between the soil, rhizosphere microbial community and plant roots are central to ensuring food security, as well as the delivery of a wide range of ecosystem services.
 The Irrigation section aims to address this topic from a multidisciplinary perspective.